cordellandrade/learning-journal/how-computers-work.md

 - Computers are electronic devices using wires and circuits to input data, store that data, process it, then give an output of that processing.
  -CPU;
- 1.The CPU is the master controller of the computer, using a <em>control unit</em> to control flow of data.
+ 1. The CPU is the master controller of the computer, using a <em>control unit</em> to control flow of data.
  1. <em>ALU Unit</em> to perform arithmetric , logical and operational calculations.
  1. <em>Registers </em> to stores data until further use.